d-koppenhagen/k9n.dev/blog/2020-02-angular-scully-follow-up-article.md

 ## Switch to AsciiDoc

-Scully provides another FileHanle plugin out-of-the-box: The AsciiDoc plugin.
+Scully provides another _File Handler plugin_ out-of-the-box: The _AsciiDoc_ plugin.
 You can easily change the file extension of a generated post file by using the `extension` option.
-When you want to put the generated post files in a specific directory (not `blog`), you can set this via the `target` option.
+When you want to put the generated post files in a specific directory (not `blog`), you can choose this via the `target` option.

 ```bash
 ng g @scullyio/init:post --name="asciidoc example" --target="projects" --extension="adoc"